cunger/100hoursofada/minesweeper/README.md

 ## Build and test

-⚠️ Make sure to compile with switch `-gnata` to enable pre- and post-condition checks.

 Build with:
 ```
 $ alr build
 ```
+⚠️ Make sure to compile with switch `-gnata` to enable pre- and post-condition checks.

-Run unit tests in the `tests` folder:
+The unit tests are implemented as an own project in `tests`, which builds on the minesweeper implementation.
+Run them with:
 ```
 $ cd tests
 $ alr run